-4) Every path from root to a NULL node has same number of black nodes.
+- Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.

 Why Red-Black Trees?

 Most of the BST operations (e.g., search, max, min, insert, delete.. etc) take O(h) time where h is the height of the BST.
 The cost of these operations may become O(n) for a skewed Binary tree.
-If we make sure that height of the tree remains O(Logn) after every insertion and deletion, then we can guarantee an upper bound of O(Logn) for all these operations.
-The height of a Red Black tree is always O(Logn) where n is the number of nodes in the tree.
+If we make sure that the height of the tree remains O(log n) after every insertion and deletion, then we can guarantee an upper bound of O(log n) for all these operations.
+The height of a Red-Black tree is always O(log n) where n is the number of nodes in the tree.

-The AVL trees are more balanced compared to Red Black Trees, but they may cause more rotations during insertion and deletion.
-So if your application involves many frequent insertions and deletions, then Red Black trees should be preferred.
-And if the insertions and deletions are less frequent and search is more frequent operation, then AVL tree should be preferred over Red Black Tree.
+The AVL trees are more balanced compared to Red-Black Trees, but they may cause more rotations during insertion and deletion.
+So if your application involves frequent insertions and deletions, then Red-Black trees should be preferred.
+And if the insertions and deletions are less frequent and search is a more frequent operation, then AVL tree should be preferred over Red-Black Tree.

 How does a Red-Black Tree ensure balance?

-A simple example to understand balancing is, a chain of 3 nodes is not possible in red black tree.
-We can try any combination of colors and see all of them violate Red-Black tree property.
+A simple example to understand balancing is, a chain of 3 nodes is not possible in the Red-Black tree.
+We can try any combination of colours and see all of them violate Red-Black tree property.

 Every Red Black Tree with n nodes has height <= 2Log2(n+1)

-3) From property 3 of Red-Black trees, we can claim that the number black nodes in a Red-Black tree is at least ⌊ n/2 ⌋ where n is total number of nodes.
+- From property 3 of Red-Black trees, we can claim that the number of black nodes in a Red-Black tree is at least ⌊ n/2 ⌋ where n is the total number of nodes.

 In this post, we introduced Red-Black trees and discussed how balance is ensured.
 The hard part is to maintain balance when keys are added and removed.
-We will soon be discussing insertion and deletion operations in coming posts on Red-Black tree.
+We have also seen how to search an element from the red-black tree.
+We will soon be discussing insertion and deletion operations in coming posts on the Red-Black tree.